SerdarMustafa1/applecottagecreetown.co.uk/README.md

 The site is deployed on Netlify.
 The build command and caching headers are defined in `netlify.toml`.

-- Netlify uses Node 20 and runs `pnpm install --no-frozen-lockfile && pnpm build`.
+- Netlify uses Node 22 and runs `npm install --no-audit --no-fund && npm run build`.
-- After updating dependencies, regenerate and commit `pnpm-lock.yaml` locally, then switch CI back to frozen installs.
+- CI uses `npm ci` for deterministic installs.

 Redirects & caching:
 - `netlify.toml` adds immutable caching for hashed assets.
 Add redirects here if you need to preserve old URLs.